benjaminodame/globox/README.md

 • Boost income generation

 Context

 The Growth team has opted to conduct an A/B test that features prominent products from the food and drink category as a banner positioned at the top of the website.

+Summary

+By performing A/B testing, we aimed to identify the most effective version of our home page in terms of increasing revenue.

+The results showed the difference in the conversion rate .

+The test results did not show much difference in the average amount spent.